 Will Charleston allow him to store and split wood on-site?
 Will he haul it down from home?
 Will he have to purchase the wood?

 John Lewis at nearby Lewis BBQ is all wood as well, but I suspect his method uses the wood much more effectively, as he simply adds logs to a fire-box on the side of his very large, efficiently designed pits.
-The heat and smoke from the fire-box is what fires the pit.
+The heat and smoke from the fire-box are what fires the pit.

 In Scott’s case, the wood is burned separately in a barrel far away from his pits.
 The embers are scooped into shovels and carried to the pits and spread under the hogs.